-You can obtain Imodium, without a prescription, over the counter of your local chemist.
+You can obtain loperamide, without a prescription, over the counter of your local chemist.
 If you take this at the first sign of diarrhoea, you can usually nip it in the bud.
-People with ileostomies are always recommended to drink more fluid (preferably water) each day than someone who still has a colon and this is particularly important in hot climates.
-If you don't trust the local water, you can buy bottled water - still or slightly sparkling - or you can boil water and drink it when it has cooled (but don't store it for too long before drinking).
+People with ileostomies are always recommended to drink more fluid each day than someone who still has a colon and this is particularly important in hot climates.
+If you don't trust the local water, you can buy bottled water still or slightly sparkling - or you can boil water and drink it when it has cooled (but don't store it for too long before drinking).
+A copy of IA's leaflet on staying hydrated is available from IA national office.

 It is wise for everyone to avoid ice cubes or foods washed in local water, if the local water supply is suspect, and remember that too much alcohol will accelerate dehydration (as well as giving you as big a hangover as the rest of your family!).

 Coffee is also a diuretic and can deplete reserves in your body.

-Despite press reports about the dangers of too much salt with our food, anyone with an ileostomy can add up to one extra teaspoonful of salt per day to his/her diet (unless advised otherwise by their GP) because this is the average amount of salt lost per day through a normal functioning ileostomy.
+Despite press reports about the dangers of too much salt with our food, anyone with an ileostomy can add up to one extra teaspoonful of salt per day to his/her diet (unless advised otherwise by your GP) because this is the average amount of salt lost per day through a normal functioning ileostomy.

-Adequate supplies of spare ileostomy equipment should be taken on holiday and long trips.
+Adequate spare ileostomy supplies should be taken on holiday and long trips.
 Some people suggest taking twice the amount you would normally use, but this is up to you.
 What is more important than the amount is first making sure that you don't forget anything, and second making sure your supplies don't get lost in transit.
-Make yourself a reminder list of everything you use for a normal change (bags, flanges, skin protective wipes, filters, disposal bags and so on) and use it as a check list when you pack.
+Make yourself a reminder list of everything you use for a normal change (bags, flanges, skin protective wipes, disposal bags and so on) and use it as a check list when you pack.